rsksmart/RSKIPs/IPs/RSKIP117.md

 ## Motivation

-The RSK VM is lacking bitwise shifting operators, but supports other logical and arithmetic operators.
-Shift operations can be implemented via arithmetic operators, but that has a higher cost and requires more processing time from the host.
-Implementing SHL and SHR using arithmetics cost each {EXP GAS COST + DIV GAS COST} gas, while the proposed instructions take 3 gas.
+The RSK VM is lacking bitwise shifting operators, but this can be simulated by dividing by an exponent of two.
+The cost of this division is significantly larger than the one from shifting, which takes 3 gas.
+The following describes the requirements made by the Ethereum team which are implemented in their VM.

 ## Specification

 The following instructions are introduced: